The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Results

 \subsection{The Origin of Dwarf Halo Stars}

 In \autoref{f:migration}, we show for a selection of galaxies the maximum distance of the star particles from the host halo center since $z\sim 6.2$ as a function of the present-day distance.
-This figure acts to visualize the contributions to the young (top, blue) and old (bottom, red) stellar populations by in-situ and ex-situ components: in-situ star particles flare out from the 1:1 line, while accreted star particles occupy horizontal bands that correspond to the maximum distance of the progenitor system over the time considered.
-We have chosen \rrr{to show} two dwarf galaxies that host a disk-halo system (m11b-mhdcv and m11h-mhdcv), along with one dwarf that does not host a disk (m11c\_res2100) and a Milky Way-mass galaxy (m12i\_7100) \rrr{as a set of examples that span the range of masses and morphologies of the sample.}.
+This figure acts to visualize the contributions to the young (top, blue) and old (bottom, red) stellar populations by in-situ and ex-situ components: in-situ star particles flare out from the 1:1 line, while accreted star particles occupy horizontal bands that correspond to the maximum distance of the progenitor system over the time considered. \rrrthree{In the set of panels at left we show the $z=0$ distances versus maximum distance attained from host center for a disky dwarf (m11h (MHD+)) and non-dwarf (m11f (MHD+)), while at right we show the fraction of particles that attain a displacement of greater than 15 kpc (i.e. those particles that lie above the dotted line in the left panels) for the full set of disky dwarfs and massive galaxies.
+The right panel shows this metric for both the old stars (filled points) and for all particles with a $z=0$ host distance of greater than 10\%$R_{\rm vir}$.}

 As expected, the young stellar populations in all the galaxies shown in \autoref{f:migration} are dominated by in-situ contributions.
 However, the difference in how the dwarfs and the MW-mass galaxy have assembled their old stellar populations is apparent.
 Whereas the old star particles in the dwarfs (and therefore their stellar halos) are dominated by in-situ star particles, the old stellar population in the MW-mass galaxy is completely dominated by accreted star particles.
 We find no significant difference between the accreted halo fraction of the \ndd{} dwarfs and disky dwarfs, though the sample size is too small to straightforwardly extrapolate this behavior to the general dwarf population.